nisha8c/Angular_PracticeApp/README.md

 1. **Event Binding**:
    (event) = "click"

-## A: ONE ADDITIONAL WAY OF DATA BINDING:
+## ONE ADDITIONAL WAY OF DATA BINDING:
 COMBINATION OF A AND B ABOVE:
 i.e. two way binding.